saurabharch/lipo/README.md

 ## Background

-After attempting to work with a team while building [Lad][], I instructed them how to install [Sharp][].
+While building [Lad][] I was instructing our team how to install [Sharp][], but there was a lot of confusion with libvips and many cross-platform installation issues.

-However between Docker, Ubuntu, and Mac cross-platform issues reported by the team, I wanted to drop Sharp completely as a dependency from [Lad][].
+Between Docker, Ubuntu, and Mac cross-platform issues reported by the team, I wanted to drop Sharp completely as a dependency from [Lad][].

 I tried pure JavaScript-based solutions like [Jimp][], and even tried PhantomJS and Puppeteer solutions, however they were all too slow.